top of page

 Therapy as a Place to Rebuild

+The good news is that mentalization is not fixed in childhood—it can be nurtured and strengthened in adulthood, especially through psychotherapy.
 In psychoanalytic therapy, the therapist actively mentalizes the patient: wondering aloud about feelings, reflecting on the emotional meaning behind experiences, and imagining the patient’s inner world.
 For example:

 • “I wonder if your irritation with me today feels similar to how you felt when your father ignored you.”